Raid on Deerfield: Captivity and ransom

 Many of the younger captives were adopted into the Indian tribes or French Canadian society.
 Thirty six Deerfield captives, mostly children and teenagers at the time of the raid, remained permanently.
 Those who stayed were not compelled by force, but rather by newly formed religious ties and family bonds.
 Captive experience was possibly dictated by gender as well as age.
 Young women may have more easily and readily assimilated into Indian and French Canadian societies.
 Nine girls remained as opposed to only five boys.
 These choices may reflect the larger frontier pattern of incorporation of young women into Indian and Canadian society.
 It's theorised some young women remained, not because of compulsion, fascination with the outdoor adventure, or the strangeness of life in a foreign society, but because they transitioned into established lives in new communities and formed bonds of family, religion, and language.
 In fact, possibly more than half of young female captives who remained settled in Montreal where "the lives of these former Deerfield residents differed very little in their broad outlines from their former neighbors".
 Whether in New France or in Deerfield these women generally were part of frontier agricultural communities where they tended to marry in their early twenties and have six or seven children.
 Other female captives remained in Native communities such as Kahnawake.
 These women remained because of bonds of religion and family.
-While colonial males castigated the slavery of English women, some captive women from this time chose to remain in Native society rather than return to colonial English settlements.
+While colonial men castigated the slavery of English women, some captive women from this time chose to remain in Native society rather than return to colonial English settlements.

 John Williams wrote a captivity narrative, The Redeemed Captive Returning to Zion, about his experience, which was published in 1707.
 Williams' narrative was published during ongoing ransom negotiations and pressed for greater activity to return the Deerfield captives.
-Written with assistance from prominent Boston Puritan minister Reverend Cotton Mather, the book framed the raid, captivity, and border relations with the French and Indians in terms of providential history and God’s purpose for Puritans.
+Written with assistance from prominent Boston Puritan minister Reverend Cotton Mather, the book framed the raid, captivity, and border relations with the French and Indians in terms of providential history and God's purpose for Puritans.
 The work was widely distributed in the 18th and 19th centuries, and continues to be published today (see Further Reading below).
 Williams' work was one of the reasons this raid, unlike similar others of the time, was remembered and became an element in the American frontier story.
 Williams' work transformed the captivity narrative into a celebration of individual heroism and the triumph of Protestant values against savage and "Popish" enemies.
 The last known survivor of the raid was ironically Williams daughter Eunice Kanenstenhawi Williams, also known as Marguerite Kanenstenhawi Arosen.